deficollective/defiscan/src/content/protocols/spark.md

 If an oracle's killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the Sky Governance.

-# Governance

-All critical permissions in Spark are held by the Sky Governance.
-More details on the exact functioning of the Sky Governance can be found in the [Sky Review] (https://www.defiscan.info/protocols/sky).

-# External Permissions and Security Council
+## External Permissions and Security Council

 The table below shows the permissions owners in the Spark protocol that are subject to external interactions.
 This includes both governance contracts and multisig.